The troubled nation of Zefra needs your help!

 Although the new Zefran President claims to be a "nice guy" -- without the bloody reputation of his ruthless predecessor -- he may have ties to some of the more nefarious Bongo organizations in his nation.
 The ISB is ostensibly a wing of his government (albeit widely viewed as a rogue element) and rumors persist of its involvement in recent reprisals against Truscans.
 The ZA continues to take actions that strengthen the President's base of power with his fellow Bongos, e.g., intimidating Truscans with brutal and bloody attacks, providing (fabricated?) evidence to Bongos that they should suspect that their Truscan neighbors are supporters of violence and mayhem.
 Since a link between the government and the ZA has never been conclusively proven, the president and his government retain "plausible deniability" over the ZA's actions.
 Even actions that can be traced to the ISB can, if necessary, be attributed to a bunch of "hot heads" who are not under government control.

 The new president's apparent accommodating attitude towards foreign troops has struck many Westerners as suspicious.
 Is this a cunning ploy to get Western forces enmeshed in operations in Zefra where there are often promises that things will get better, but always 'not today, but tomorrow'?
-Is his offer of coordinated patrolling a means for the Zefran military to have advanced warning of where coalition forces may be planning some new operation?
+Is it a means for the Zefran military to have advanced warning of where coalition forces may be planning some new operation?

 Under a United Nations mandate (and Security Council Resolution 9000) a coalition force has deployed to the South Pacific to assist in resolving the many issues between Zefra and Daloon and within Zefra itself.
 While not part of this force, the US has offered support in more strategic areas.

-The British commander of CJTF Z and his German deputy are confident that this force can make a real different and provide succor to people of Zefra.
-However, they are aware that this could be a time consuming process, and have chafed under US pressure to show results, and soon!
+The British commander of CJTF Z is confident that his force can make a real different and provide succor to people of Zefra.
+However, he is aware that this could be a time consuming process, and has chafed under US pressure to show results, and soon!

 As election season approaches in the US, the President and his political advisors are planning their re-election campaign.
 The major foreign policy story is the troubles in Zefra.
 The President's political advisors are telling him that the best solution would be if the problem could just go away, and quickly.
 There are substantial voting factions in California and Florida (key battleground states) who immigrated from Zefra and Daloon over the decades; they would look very favourably on a President who solved some of the serious problems in their homelands... but time is short for this.